Is Russan Sage Drought-Tolerant?

 If you’re experiencing any kind of drought in your area & you love the look of lavender: Russian Sage are a wonderful option for adding color to your garden with very little water required.
 Another great option in this category is easy-to-grow catmint…

-Read Next: How to Create a French Country Garden
+Read Next: How to Create a Drought-Tolerant Garden